rtdevx/rtdevx.github.io/content/training/AWS/2025-aws-cloud-practitioner/5-security-groups/index.md

 ---
-title: 5 - Security Groups
+title: Security Groups
 date: 2025-08-05
 description: AWS Security Groups
 summary: AWS Security Groups are the fundamental of network security in AWS.
 They control how traffic is allowed in or out of our EC2 instances...
 draft: false
 tags:
   - AWS
-  - Training
+  - CLF-C02
-categories: AWS Cloud Practitioner
+categories: Training Courses
 ---
 ## Amazon Security Groups